Catalonia is home to the only via ferrata in Europe by the sea: via ferrata Cala del Molí.

-The only via ferrata in Europe’s coast is found in Catalonia, more precisely in Sant Feliu de Guíxols.
-Whether you’re a rock-climbing expert or a newbie wanting to give climbing a try, this is the perfect place for an exciting adventure.
+Whether you’re a rock-climbing expert or a newbie wanting to try climbing, this is the perfect place for an exciting adventure.
 Astonishing views over the Mediterranean Sea are guaranteed!

-If you don’t think you can make the activity on your own, just hire a guide from a tour company.
-They’ll go with you during the whole itinerary and explain how everything works.
+The guide will go with you during the itinerary and explain how everything works.
 Don’t let fear take the experience of climbing rocky cliffs over the waves away from you!

 When is the best time to do the via ferrata Cala del Molí

-The basic equipment you need for the via ferrata is:
+The essential equipment you need for the via ferrata is:

 - Helmet: It protects your head in case of a rockfall.

-- Gloves: They protect your hands from the friction with the steel cable and also from the rocks.
+- Gloves: They protect your hands from friction with the steel cable and rocks.
 Moreover, they provide a better grip.

 - Climbing harness